Looked After Children and Young People in Contact with Youth Justice Services

 Prior agreement should be reached with the YOT case manager about how the responsible authority will be notified of the court's decision, including details about where the child will be detained if s/he is sentenced to custody.
 This notification should be made on the same day as sentencing and be followed up in writing.

-Following sentence, the child's legal status as a looked after child may change (see Appendix 2: Changes to Care Status as a Result of Criminal Justice Decisions).
+Following sentence, the child's legal status as a looked after child may change (see Appendix 2: Changes to Care Status as a Result of Criminal Justice Decisions below).

 When a child receives a community sentence, the child's social worker and YOT case manager should continue to work closely together, sharing information and clarifying their roles and responsibilities.
 If the child is subject to a Care Order or is an accommodated child s/he will remain a Looked After Child.